bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **withLatestFrom**<**TA**, **TB**, **TC**>(`other`: [ObservableLike](interfaces/observablelike.md)‹TB›, `selector`: function): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹TA, TC›*

-Combines the source with other to create an `ObservableLike` whose values are calculated from the latest values of each, only when the source emits.
+Returns an `ObservableLike` which combines the source with the latest value from another `ObservableLike`.

 **Type parameters:**